 - Via a valve with a connected sample loop, i.e. a small tube or a capillary made of stainless steel, the sample is injected into the mobile phase flow from the pump to the separation column using a syringe.

-- After leaving the column, the individual substances are detected by a suitable detector and passed on as a signal to the HPLC software in the computer.
+- After leaving the column, the individual substances are detected by a suitable detector and passed on as a signal to the HPLC software on the computer.

 - The chromatogram allows the identification and quantification of the different substances.

-- The development of HPLC led to the development of pump system.
+- The development of HPLC led to the development of the pump system.

-- Pump is positioned in the most upper stream of the liquid chromatography system and generates a flow of eluent from the solvent reservoir into the system.
+- The pump is positioned in the most upper stream of the liquid chromatography system and generates a flow of eluent from the solvent reservoir into the system.